Album Press Release Template

 - A well-known guest star on the album

-- A song that has received a lot of radio play
+- A song receiving a lot of radio play

-In this paragraph, briefly expand a little bit about the band and the music on the album.
-This paragraph is very important for a new band with a debut album.
-Don't mistake this for a band bio—which should be separate—but include some details about where the band comes from, what their influences were, or who band members previously played with.
+Elaborate on details about the band and the music on the album.
+This is especially important for a new band with a debut album.
+Describe both the artists and their work in a way that intrigues readers.
+Don't mistake this for a band bio, but include some details about where the band members come from or acts they have played with previously.

-- Reviews that you know are forthcoming in well-known publications or on respected websites
+- Details about reviews already released or that you know are forthcoming in well-known publications or on respected websites

 At the bottom of your press release, include the contact information for the person fielding press queries for the album, even if this information is also at the top of your page.
-Set this information apart from the body of your press release in the same manner as you did the header, preferably with the text in a box and use a larger type size or set the copy in bold.
+Set this information apart from the body of your press release in a similar manner as you did the header.
 Be sure to make clear what this information is intended for, by saying, "For more information, promo requests, or to set up an interview, please contact Jane Doe."
-Also, include the website for the band or label, or both.
+Also, include the website for the band, label, or both.

 Sample Press Release

-CITY, DATE—XYZ Producer just produced a debut album for Born to Rock called "Stone Ready" that has already received airplay in 10 top U.S. cities.
-With a retro 60s vibe, the album pays homage to the Beatles with its sing-along lyrics and references to the counterculture generation.
+CITY, STATE—Born to Rock's debut album "Stone Ready" already is receiving airplay in 10 top U.S. cities.
+Producer XYZ helps bring out the band's retro 60s vibe, paying homage to the Beatles with its sing-along lyrics and references to the counterculture generation.

 Few debut albums (or groups) have been met with such a warm reception.
-The first six months of the group's year-long U.S. tour are already sold out, and on the heels of praise from Rolling Stone magazine, Vanity Fair is doing a one-page feature on the band next month.
+After six months of touring bars and small clubs in the U.S., Born to Rock will spend the next three months playing arenas as an opening act for Band XYZ.
+Vanity Fair is doing a one-page feature on the band next month.

-For more information, promo requests, or to arrange an interview, contact:
+For more information, promo requests, or to arrange an interview, contact Paul Promoter at (email), (mobile), or (web address).